A CNAME is a DNS record that allows users to specify that a domain name is an alias — or an alternate name — for another domain.

-Through the use of a CNAME, Aha! users can change their ideas portal from the yourname.ideas.aha.io format to a custom name based upon your own company's domain presence to create a unified brand experience.
+Through the use of a CNAME, you can change your ideas portal from the yourname.ideas.aha.io format (for example, our ideas portal is at (https://big.ideas.aha.io/) to a custom name based upon your own company's domain presence to create a unified brand experience.
 This allows you to host the portal at a subdomain such as ideas.yourcompany.com.

 How it works